atn21/CMEECourseWork/Week3/README.md

 How to use **try()** to catch errors.

-### 17. TAutoCorr.R
+### 17. Florida_warming.R

-Calculate the correlation between n - 1 pairs of years, where n is the total number of years.
+Calculate the correlation coefficients between temperature and time through the use of a permutation analysis.

-### 18. TAutoCorr.tex
+### 18. Florida_warming.tex

-Compiles the report which contains the output of TAutoCorr.R into a pdf.
+Compiles the report which contains the output of Florida_warming.R into a pdf.

 ### 19. DataWrang.R